caodoanh2001/caodoanh2001.github.io/_news/announcement_cmpb.md

 <img src="https://caodoanh2001.github.io/assets/img/daxnet.jpg" data-canonical-src="https://caodoanh2001.github.io/assets/img/daxnet.jpg" width="750" height="500" />

-Additionally, this marks my first journal submission accepted during my master's study in Korea.
+This is the study I conducted during my pursuit of a master's degree under the supervision of Prof. Jin Tae Kwak.

 The code, manuscript, and datasets will be released soon!